If We Are Born To Die Why Live At All

 The Scientific Perspective: The Biology of Connection

 From a biological and evolutionary standpoint, the purpose of life is often simplified to survival and reproduction.
-Even so, humans have evolved a complex consciousness that allows us to seek more than just biological survival.
+On the flip side, humans have evolved a complex consciousness that allows us to seek more than just biological survival.
 We possess the ability to feel empathy, curiosity, and awe.

 The human brain is wired for connection.
-The pleasure of eating a delicious meal is not negated by the fact that the meal eventually runs out.
-And these experiences are not "pointless" just because they end.
-The chemical release of oxytocin during a hug, the dopamine rush of achieving a goal, and the serotonin that comes from a peaceful morning are biological rewards for engaging with the world.
+That said, the chemical release of oxytocin during a hug, the dopamine rush of achieving a goal, and the serotonin that comes from a peaceful morning are biological rewards for engaging with the world.
+That said, the pleasure of eating a delicious meal is not negated by the fact that the meal eventually runs out.
+So these experiences are not "pointless" just because they end.
 Similarly, the joy of living is not negated by the fact that life eventually ends.

 The scientific reality of our existence is a miracle of probability.
-Even so, you are a way for the universe to experience itself.
-Through your eyes, the cosmos can see its own stars; through your mind, the universe can contemplate its own laws.
+In real terms, through your eyes, the cosmos can see its own stars; through your mind, the universe can contemplate its own laws.
 The odds of you being born—the specific combination of DNA, the timing of your ancestors' lives, and the conditions of the universe—are astronomically low.
-To live is to be the consciousness of the universe in motion But it adds up..
+You are a way for the universe to experience itself.
+To live is to be the consciousness of the universe in motion.

 Practical Ways to Find Joy in a Finite Life